-Students of Eastern Oklahoma County Sponsor Community Service Project.
+Students of Eastern Oklahoma County Sponsor Community Service Projects.

 Eastern Oklahoma County Technology Center continues to sponsor a special week of activities called Iguana Week.
 Iguana Week not only helps students see the importance of community service, but also supports organizations that directly benefit residents of Oklahoma.
-Organizers Mitchell Thomas and Emily Gideon created the event as a way of providing leadership opportunities EOC students.
+Organizers Mr. Mitchell Thomas and Mrs. Emily Gideon created the event as a way of providing leadership opportunities EOC students.
 Making a difference is the drive of the event; the theme “i-guana make a difference,” students are learning the impact they can have for their communities.
+Beginning with the 2018-2019 academic year, Mr. Justin Gerry became the Council’s student advisor .

 Student representatives are selected from each program area to form an Iguana Council to assist in the planing process and members diligently plan events for one weeks activities in April.
 Activities have included a student volleyball tournament, car wash, a visit by Big Truck Tacos, and a community family carnival on Friday evening just to name a few.